lemusg/task-focused/README.md

 1. In Chrome, you should see and ID underneath the extension name.
 This is the extension ID.
 2. Go to https://console.cloud.google.com and create a new project.
-3. From the project dashboard, select "Create Gemini API Key", copy the key, and paste it into the `backend/.env` file as the `GEMINI_API_KEY` value.
-4. Return to the project dashboard, and select "APIs and Services", then select "OAuth Consent Screen", and select "Clients".
+3. Return to the project dashboard, and select "APIs and Services", then select "OAuth Consent Screen", and select "Clients".
-5. Select "Create Client", select "Chrome Extension", and enter the extension ID as the "Item ID".
+4. Select "Create Client", select "Chrome Extension", and enter the extension ID as the "Item ID".
-6. This will create a new client ID.
+5. This will create a new client ID.
 Copy the client ID, and paste it into the `frontend/.env` file as the `EXTENSION_OAUTH_CLIENT_ID` value.
-7. Rerun 'npm run build' in the frontend directory to update the extension.
+6. Rerun 'npm run build' in the frontend directory to update the extension.
-8. Reload the extension, and it should now be working.
+7. Reload the extension, and it should now be working.

 IF YOU DO NOT FOLLOW THESE STEPS, YOU WILL NOT BE ABLE TO LOG IN TO THE EXTENSION.